vihutuo/flet-web/docs/controls/switch.md

 The [color](/docs/reference/colors) to use on the track when this switch is on.

-If `track_color` returns a non-null color in the `selected` state, it will be used instead of this color.
+If `track_color` returns a non-null color in the `SELECTED` state, it will be used instead of this color.

 ### `adaptive`